 No one knows this better than Gail Williamson, an agent who specializes in actors with disabilities at Kazarian/Measures/Ruskin & Associates Talent Agency.
 Gail began her career when her son with Down syndrome couldn’t find an agent after being cast in a commercial for the Special Olympics.
-Despite his work ethic and ability to perform just as well as an able-bodied person, there was still too much stigma surrounding actors with disabilities to find work.
+Despite his work ethic and ability to perform just as well as a non-disabled person, there was still too much stigma surrounding actors with disabilities to find work.
 After years of volunteering, Gail now represents some of the top actors with disabilities, including Jamie Brewer from American Horror Story and most recently Amy and the Orphans.
-Since starting her department six years ago, her clients have gone from making $50,000 collectively in year one to a projected $3,000,000 in 2019.
+Since reviving her department six years ago, KMR clients with disabilities collectively went from an income of $50,000 to $3,000,000.
 She has made it her mission to get more visibility for people with disabilities and has been instrumental in dispelling the myths surrounding them.

-1. Having an able-bodied actor play a person with a disability will be the same experience.
+1. Having a non-disabled actor play a person with a disability will be the same experience.

 2. It will be too difficult to work with an actor with a disability.

 “Disability” can mean a number of things, and all actors come with extra considerations.

 When talking about actors with Down syndrome specifically, “It’s a spectrum,” says Williamson.
 “Plenty of people with Down syndrome can memorize.
 What’s more is they will be dedicated, and they will deliver.”
 Many actors with disabilities come with care/support, which can come in handy for the producer.
 While it may feel strange to have someone else in the rehearsal room, ultimately this support may be able to assist.